Police body camera: 'Hidden' Costs

+By country

 Australia

 The number of body-worn cameras in use by the police of Australia is growing increasingly prevalent in parallel with other countries.
 The first bodycams or 'cop-cams' were trialed in Western Australia in 2007.
-Victoria has been trialing body-worn cameras since 2012, and in 2015 the NSW police announced they had invested $4 million in rolling out body-worn cameras to frontline police officers.
+Victoria has been trialing body-worn cameras since 2012, and in 2015 the NSW police announced they had invested AU$4 million in rolling out body-worn cameras to frontline police officers.
 Queensland police have had the cameras in operation for some time, and have already collected 155,000 hours worth of footage.
 According to research being conducted in 2016 'the use of body-worn cameras has now gathered traction in most Australian states and territories'.
 Despite the increasing prevalence of the devices, some Australian commentators have expressed privacy concerns.

+Brazil

+More than 30,000 body cameras are in use by police officers and municipal guards throughout the country, according to a survey conducted by the MJSP (Ministry of Justice and Public Security).

+The survey is part of a diagnostic carried out in partnership with universities to outline the current scenario of the use of cameras in the country.
+According to the government, by August 2023, 26 of the Federation units were already using the equipment or preparing to start its use.

+Three states have the most widespread use, according to the ministry: São Paulo, Santa Catarina, and Rio de Janeiro.
+In addition to these, in another 4 states, the implementation process has already begun: Minas Gerais, Rio Grande do Norte, Roraima, and Rondônia.

+Belgium

+As of January 2024, there are approximately 4,000 body cameras in use across local police zones and the federal police.
+Their use has been increasing since 2018, initially covered under the law for dash cameras, but now regulated by a specific new law aimed at combating violence and enhancing transparency.
+Additionally, the Belgian police have recently acquired 5,000 new body cams from a Swedish security company as part of a broader contract.
+The new legislation provides clarity on when and how they can be used, with footage typically stored for 30 days unless needed as evidence.